chipsalliance/chisel/SETUP.md

 # Chisel Local Setup
 Instructions for setting up your environment to run Chisel locally.

-For a minimal setup, you only need to install [SBT (the Scala Build Tool)](http://www.scala-sbt.org), which will automatically fetch the appropriate version of Scala and Chisel based on on your project configuration.
+For a minimal setup, you only need to install [SBT (the Scala Build Tool)](http://www.scala-sbt.org), which will automatically fetch the appropriate version of Scala and Chisel based on your project configuration.

 [Firtool](https://github.com/llvm/circt) is required to generate Verilog.

-[Verilator](https://www.veripool.org/wiki/verilator) is installation is required to simulate your Verilog designs.
+[Verilator](https://www.veripool.org/wiki/verilator) Installation is required to simulate your Verilog designs.

+For `firrtool` check the following URL to find the latest version: https://github.com/llvm/circt/releases/latest

 ## Ubuntu Linux